mlee0017/mod-3/README.md

 Technologies used:

 - MongoDB: a database used to store collections of documents.
-- Express.js: a backend application framework for Node.js used to handle HTTP requests.
+- Express.js: a backend application framework for Node.js.
 - React: a JavaScript library used to develop the user interface.
 - Node.js: a JavaScript runtime environment enabling Javascript outside of browser.